sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(get_complement, globals())
 ```

-Since each branch of the `if` always `return`s, these could also use `if` instead of `elif`.
+Since each branch of the `if` executes a `return` statement, `elif` could be replaced by `if`.
 This is neither better nor worse than the preceding implementation.

+\[In the following function definitions, parts of the docstring have been omitted.\]

 ```python